tunabaran/RestRequest/README.md

 ## GETTING STARTED

 RestRequest library is based on RestRequest class.
 In order to make a request you need to create an object instance of RestRequest and provide an url.
-Then to perform request call exchange method which requires request object, Request type, and Response Class.
-RestRequest class transforms request object to json makes request and takes response json transforms it to Response Class instance then returns in OnRequestSuccessCallback method.
+Then to perform request, call exchange method which requires; request object, Request type, and Response Class.

+RestRequest class transforms request object to json, makes request and takes response json, transforms it to Response Class instance then returns in OnRequestSuccessCallback method.
 If you expect a response payload then you must use setOnRequestSuccessCallback() method and catch request success event.

 ### Constructor